 - Was Van Gogh successful during his lifetime?
 No, commercially he was almost entirely unsuccessful.
 He relied heavily on his brother Theo for financial support and sold only one or two paintings definitively while alive (likely The Red Vineyard).
 His fame grew dramatically after his death, thanks largely to the efforts of Theo's widow, Jo van Gogh-Bonger.

 - What art movement did Van Gogh belong to?
 He is classified as a Post-Impressionist.
-While influenced by Impressionism, he pushed beyond its focus on optical effects, using color and form more expressively and subjectively to convey emotion and inner experience.
-He became a major influence on Expressionism and Fauvism.
+While influenced by Impressionism (which focused on capturing light and fleeting moments), he pushed beyond its focus on optical effects, using color and form more expressively and subjectively to convey emotion and inner experience.
+He became a major influence on Expressionism and Fauvism (movements where artists used color and form to express feelings rather than depict reality).

 - Where are the main Van Gogh collections?
 The two largest and most important collections are at the Van Gogh Museum in Amsterdam and the Kröller-Müller Museum in Otterlo, both in the Netherlands.
 Significant works are also held by major museums worldwide like the Musée d'Orsay (Paris), MoMA (New York), and the National Gallery (London).